BarthPaleologue/Blog/content/posts/non-euclidean-blackholes/index.md

 As we see, we can always get interesting results when we question the assumptions we make (here the definition of the distance).
 It is a good way to get something that look realistic, and yet feels new and interesting.

 There are probably ways to get more definite shapes for the event horizon, and if I have a good idea I will post a follow up to this article.
-Maybe we can get a mandelbulb blackhole?
+Maybe we can get a mandelbulb black hole?
 That would be awesome!

 That will be all for now, I hope you enjoyed this article!
 Thanks for reading!